Anatomy of an APT attack: Step by step approach

 Unlike botnets that have high volume traffic to thousands of zombie PCs, APT C&C traffic is intermittent with low volume making them harder to spot.
 Attackers also take measures to go undetected by continuously changing IP addresses or traffic redirection via proxy servers.
 C&C communications that blend in with normal web traffic, use or spoof legitimate apps or sites, or use attacker created, internal C&C servers cannot be detected without advanced, local network monitoring

-If the attacker thinks they can exist in the environment without being detected, they may continue in a stealth mode for a long while.
+If the attacker thinks they can exist in the environment without being detected, they may continue in stealth mode for a long while.
 If they think they run the risk of being detected, however, they move much faster.
-Lateral movement usually involves activities related to reconnaissance, credentials stealing, and infiltrating other computers.
+Lateral movement usually involves activities related to reconnaissance, credentials stealing and infiltrating other computers.

 Remote control tools enable attackers to access other desktops in the network and perform actions like executing programs, scheduling tasks, and managing data collections on other systems.
 Few tools and techniques used for this purpose include remote desktop tools, PsExec, and Windows Management Instrumentation (WMI).